-The miners sunk their shafts to find seams of flint for making axes whch were highly prized tools, and were traded up and down the length of the British Isles.
+The miners sunk their shafts to find seams of flint for making axes which were highly prized tools and were traded up and down the length of the British Isles.
 When they had reached the flint seams the miners dug horizontal galleries to follow the flint deposits.

 As each shaft was worked out, the rubbish from the next shaft was dumped into it.
 The miners must have descended the shafts by means of ladders or steps cut into the sides.

-The most memorable discovery at Grimes Graves is what appears to be a fertlity shrine set up in an abandonned shaft.
+The most memorable discovery at Grimes Graves is what appears to be a fertility shrine set up in an abandoned shaft.
 The shaft is quite short - we can assume that the miners failed to hit the seam of flint they were after and gave up on further digging.

 One pit is open to the public, and you can descend a 30ft deep shaft and view 7 radiating galleries.
 In the summer you can also witness demonstrations of flint knapping (forming tools by carefully chipping away at a piece of flint).

 Other Neolithic flint mines can be visited at Cissbury, Blackpatch, and Harrow Hill, all in Sussex, and Great Langdale in Cumbria.